Know a college student in your life and wondering what to get them for the holidays?

-When it comes to note-taking, the Leuchtturm1917 Hardcover Notebook ($24.95) provides a simple and durable note-taking option with layflat binding, elastic band, and ribbon finder; on the whimsical side, the Vintage Bloom Notebook Set ($14) offers a pretty and fun cover.
-Both are nice splurges a college student might not make for themselves, but will greatly enjoy.
+When it comes to note-taking, the Leuchtturm1917 Hardcover Notebook ($24.95) provides a simple and durable note-taking option with layflat binding, elastic band, and ribbon finder.
+There are always lots of notebook colors and styles to choose from so you can't go wrong!

 And you can’t have quality paper without a good pen or pencil as well.
 We love these for note taking: Schneider Fineliner (3-Pack for $8.99), Pigma Micron Assorted Color 6-Pack ($13.25), or Pilot G2 Mechanical Pencil (2-Pack for $3.62).

 Gifts for the traveling, adventure bound college student